-CalStar masonry is manufactured from an innovative process that utilizes recycled fly ash as a primary component to provide the requisite strength and durability in a material without subjecting it to extremely high temperature, long-duration firing.
+CalStar masonry is manufactured from an innovative process that utilizes recycled fly ash as a primary component to provide the requisite strength and durability in a material without subjecting it to high-temperature, long-duration firing.
 The following resources provide additional information on fly ash and its role in environmental safety.

-An introduction to fly ash, providing detail on where it comes from, its safety, ways it’s been beneficially reused for years, and pending legislation to encourage reuse.
-Includes technical detail on fly ash types and constituents.
+This document provides an introduction to fly ash, providing detail on where it comes from, its safety, ways it’s been beneficially reused for years and pending legislation to encourage reuse.
+It also includes technical detail on fly ash types and constituents.

-The EPA voices their support for continued beneficial use of fly ash in building products such as CalStar’s bricks and pavers.
+The EPA voices its support for continued beneficial use of fly ash in building products.

 The USGBC states their support for the reuse of fly ash and its continued contribution to LEED credits.

-Our process for making fly ash into bricks and pavers binds the materials within a strong matrix that holds even if exposed to the acids that can be found in landfills..
-Test results on our products from nationally accredited third-party laboratories have been reviewed and analyzed by Gradient, a respected environmental consultancy in Cambridge, Massachusetts.
+CalStar’s process for making fly ash into masonry binds the materials within a strong matrix that holds even if exposed to the acids that can be found in landfills.
+Test results on our products from nationally accredited third-party laboratories have been reviewed and analyzed by Gradient, a respected environmental consultancy in Cambridge, Mass.
 They find that “the presence of coal fly ash metals in newly manufactured CalStar bricks is not expected to result in any exposures of health concern.”